LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 > ## Case sensitive search in select files
 > Search for all case sensitive instances of a word you choose in
-> the 'America' and 'Africa' tsv files in this directory.
+> the 'America' and 'Africa' `.tsv` files in this directory.
 > Print your results to the shell.
 >
 > > ## Solution